-As compared to other types of auto accidents, people hear the phrase “sideswipe collision” and tend to picture a relatively minor accident.
+As compared to other types of car accidents, people hear the phrase “sideswipe collision” and tend to picture a relatively minor accident.
 In reality, much of the time a sideswipe collision is anything but inconsequential.
 Sideswipes can cause significant property damage, of course.
 But worse, they can cause either driver to lose control, leading to secondary collisions, rollovers, and similar catastrophic events.
 Make no mistake: sideswipe collisions can easily leave drivers and their passengers severely or even fatally injured.

-In this blog post, the auto attorneys at Michael T. Gibson shine a light on sideswipe collisions.
+In this blog post, the Orlando car lawyers at Michael T. Gibson shine a light on sideswipe collisions.
 We discuss what they are, how they happen and what victims of these accidents can do to seek justice and compensation for the injuries and losses these accidents cause.

 Just What Is a Sideswipe Collision, Anyway?